01732 360 095

 No matter how good the concrete and placement, leaks can still occur at the construction joints and cracks, causing significant damage to internal finishes.

-However, the required internal environment also influences whether combined types should be used, and the British Standard categorises potential internal environments into three grades:
+However, the required internal environment also influences whether combined waterproofing systems should be used, and the British Standard categorises potential internal environments into three grades:

 As a tool in any professional waterproofing designer’s arsenal, a concrete structure with crack widths limited to 0.2mm, and which conforms to BS EN 1992-1-1(3), is a perfect Type B solution.
 However, even when this is achieved, the question of whether the concrete requires further admixtures in order to fully achieve Type B waterproofing is still frequently posed.